JingVIPLab/EmoLat/README.md

 You can obtain the dataset through the following links:

-## Model Weight
+## Pretrained weights

-You can download the model weight files from these links:
+You can download the pretrained weights files from these links:

 ## Training